Homemade Hummus Recipe - Make Hummus at Home

 - 0.25 teaspoon Za’atar Spice For Garnish

-- 7 tablespoon Extra Virgin Olive Oil
+- 7 tablespoons Extra Virgin Olive Oil

 - Get your ingredients ready for homemade hummus.